rwperrott/Useful4LinuxMint/software/console/pass-otp.md

 A pass extension for managing one-time-password (OTP) tokens.

-Github pages provides the syntax and usage examples.
+The GitHub pages provide the syntax and usage examples.

 ## Installation options: